All Episodes

 And it's worked well for 23 plus years.

-Cybercast News Service Census Bureau admitted a couple of days ago that it had artificially inflated the number of same-sex couples in the U.S., initially reporting a number that was about 40% higher than what it now believes is accurate.
+Cybercast News Service Census Bureau admitted a couple of days ago that it had artificially inflated the number of same-sex couples in the U.S. Initially reporting a number that was about 40% higher than what it now believes is accurate.

-The original data published by the 2010 census set the number of same-sex households in America 2010 at 91,997, including 349,377 same-sex married couple households.
+The original data published by the 2010 census said the number of same-sex households in America 2010 at 901,997, including 349,377 same-sex married couple households.

-But the Census Bureau said in a Tuesday conference call with reporters that it has revised these numbers downward because the Census Bureau staff discovered an inconsistency in the responses in the 2010 census summary file statistics that artificially flated the number of same-sex couples.
+But the Census Bureau said in a Tuesday conference call with reporters that it has revised these numbers downward because the Census Bureau staff discovered an inconsistency in the responses in the 2010 census summary file statistics that artificially inflated the number of same-sex couples.

-So what they found is that there are a hundred and thirty-one thousand same-sex married couples, five hundred and fourteen thousand same-sex unmarried partner households, or a grand total of six hundred and forty-six thousand same-sex couple households, as opposed to the original figure of 901,000 same-sex households.
+So what they found is that there are 131,000 same-sex married couples, 514,000 same-sex unmarried partner households, or a grand total of 646,000 same-sex couple households, as opposed to the original figure of 901,000 same-sex households.

-So neat little trick here.
+So a neat little trick here.

-A lot of people are making noise today about the fact that one of the companies that ended up getting a lot of money from the feds has a Pelosi family member.
+A lot of people are making noise today about the fact that one of the companies that ended up getting a lot of money from the feds has a Pelosi family member, brother-in-law, brother something that's involved in this.

 That is true, but I don't know that that's a major factor.